skrey/yellow-extensions/source/core/README.md

 ## How to make a multilingual website

 Your website comes with three languages and you can install more [languages](https://github.com/datenstrom/yellow-extensions#languages).
 The default language is defined in file `system/extensions/yellow-system.ini`.
 A different language can be defined in the [settings](#settings) at the top of each page, for example `Language: en`.
 If you want to translate the entire website into multiple languages, then enable the multi language mode.
-Open file `system/extensions/yellow-system.ini` and change `CoreMultiLanguageMode: 1`.
-Then you have to adjust the [folder structure](#examples-folders).
-Go to your `content` folder and create a new folder for each language.

 If you want to configure languages, then change the language settings.
 Open file `system/extensions/yellow-language.ini` and change existing settings.
 You can copy the [default settings from language files](https://github.com/datenstrom/yellow-extensions/blob/master/source/english/english.txt) and paste them into this file.
 You can also add your own language settings, for example image captions.